-During the last year the resurrection has taken on a new meaning for my life.
-I have come out of the closet and had to face myself in a new way that I had been reluctant and so confused that it literally took an act of God for me to understand it.
+The resurrection has taken on a new meaning in my life this last year.
+I have come out of the closet and had to face myself in a new way, and I had been so reluctant and confused about it that it literally took an act of God for me to understand the journey.

-In June, I finally came out to myself and then, after talking to some of my friends about it, I told my parents.
+In June I finally came out to myself and then, after talking to some of my friends about it, I told my parents.
 This process has been for me a personal death, burial and resurrection.
-The words that Jesus said in John 11:25-26 had now taken on a new meaning.
+The words that Jesus said in John 11:25-26 have now taken on a new meaning.

-David, I believe was one person who lived in denial for part of his life.
-Suppressing his bisexual desires that he had for people, he eventually was given over to a polygamous form of promiscuity in which he had multiple wives.
-This I believe was to make up for the longing that he felt for the right man that he could feel “whole” with.
-Ultimately, the cover-up of his affair with Bathsheba and the murder of Uriah led him to the point of no return.
-He had to face the reality of who he was: a flawed human being who loved God.
-This was his resurrection, the resurrection into the love of God.
-Only God could breathe that resurrection into his life, and make him face his sin and his own identity.
+Then the cover-up of his affair with Bathsheba and the murder of Uriah led him to a point of no return.
+He had to face the reality of who he was: A flawed human being who loved God.
+This was his resurrection, a resurrection into the love of God.
+Only God could breathe that resurrection into his life and make him face his sin and his own identity.
 The fact is that God looked at him not for his sin or for his sexual identity, but for the heart that David had for God.
-It is true as Peter says, “That God is no respecter of persons.”
-God looks at our hearts and reads the intentions in our lives.
+It is true as Peter says, “that God is no respecter of persons.”
+(Acts 10:34) God looks at our hearts and reads the intentions in our lives.

-God gives his love to us and all that God desires is that we love him as we are.
-Isn’t this the greatest gift in the world that we don’t have to be anything else than we are to the Creator, but a child of God?
+God gives his love to us, and all that God desires is that we love him as we are.
+Isn’t this the greatest gift in the world, that we don’t have to be anything else than we are to the Creator but a child of God?
 God knows that we are often broken, fractured children riddled with faults and riddled with shame.
-Instead, God takes us as we are into his arms and tells us that we are his own.
+And God takes us as we are into his arms and tells us that we are his own.